proxima-one/proxima-cli/Tutorial-Creating-Data-Vertex.md

 proxima build
 ```

-This command will generate folders for the proxima data vertex, including the files:
+This command builds the main data vertex component, the data aggregator, and the vertex client sdk plug-in to connect to the data vertex.
+In addition to building these components, this command also generates a `docker-compose.yml` that is used to run the data vertex.

 - `data-vertex` - the folder for smart contract abi files
-- `docker-compose.yml` - the folder for docker compose
 - `proxima-sdk-js` - the SDK that can be used by
-- `data-aggregator` - the aggregator responsible
+- `data-aggregator` - the component responsible for aggregating the datasources and their handlers, pushing them to the data vertex

-Once
+- `docker-compose.yml` - the file for docker compose

 ## Running the project
-The

-- `IP`: 0.0.0.0
-- `Port`: 4000

-Check out the `docker-compose.yml` to update the configurations for your data vertex!

-If `proxima run` does not work, run `docker-compose up`.
+Here comes the sweet part!
+On the command-line, run `proxima run` to get your server up and running.
+(Note: If `proxima run` does not work, run `docker-compose up`.)

 ```
 proxima run